MadhuVanthiSankarGanesh/Spam_Email_Detection_ML/README.md

 # Spam_Email_Detection_ML

-Comparison of two Spam Email Detection Systems, One using Gaussian NB and the other using LSTM
+The google colab notebook attached shows the training and implementation of two models , namely Gaussian NB and LSTM based.
+A comparative analysis of these two models, one employing Gaussian Naive Bayes (GNB) and the other utilizing Long Short-Term Memory (LSTM) networks, reveals that the LSTM model demonstrates significantly more favorable outcomes in comparison to the GNB model.